 Moderator: Leonie Jones

-This course provides an introduction to digital video editing and colour grading for incorporation into creative Media Arts and Multimedia products.
+This course provides an introduction to digital video editing and colour grading techniques for incorporation into creative arts.

-Students will develop an understanding of video editing techniques for Creative Arts, TV, film, and web, using different video formats, compressing techniques, and file formats for the deployment of video footage into creative Media production.
+Students will develop an understanding of video editing techniques for Creative Arts, TV, film, and web, using different video formats, compressing techniques, and file formats for the deployment of video footage into production elements.